Legal

 This is pretty straightforward:

-I take security seriously, but I won't bore you with technical jargon.
+I take security seriously.
 Here's what happens:

 Email: Stored with iCloud - Apple's security is robust, with encryption and two-step verification enabled.